Import Custom Character & Retargeting

 If you want to view only the custom character on screen or inspect how bones are mapped, use the 'Actor Transparency' slider to adjust the visibility of the underlying actor skeleton.

-When you import a character, MOVIN Studio attempts to automatically map bones between the custom skeleton and the internal MovinMan skeleton.
+When you import a character, MOVIN Studio attempts to automatically map bones between the custom skeleton and the internal MOVINMan skeleton.
 If you notice unusual or missing motion data in certain joints, check the bone mapping setting.

 Go to the 'Character' tab, and click the 'Bone Mapping' button to review how joints are paired.